 Applicants should expect to receive their Passport in about four to six weeks.
 For an additional fee of $60.00, the process may be expedited, or shortened to 10 business days.

-**Effective March 1, 2006, Passport Applications will be processed in the Wayne County Clerk of Courts Title Office rather than the Clerk's Office in the lower level of the courthouse.
-The Title Office is located at 200 Vanover St., Wooster, Ohio, (across from the fairgrounds).
-Hours of operation are: Monday-Friday, 8:00 a.m. to 4:30 p.m., except Thursday to 6:00 p.m.
-Saturday 8:00 a.m. to noon.
+**Passport Applications are now processed in both of the Wayne County Clerk of Courts Title Offices located at 200 Vanover St. in Wooster (across from the fairgrounds) and at Orrville City Hall, 207 N. Main St. in Orrville.
+Hours of operation are: Monday-Friday, 8:00 a.m. to 4:30 p.m.with extended hours on Thursday to 6:00 p.m. and Saturday 8:00 a.m. to noon at the Wooster location only.

 We continue to provide this service as a convenience to you.
 Ease of access and available parking are enhancements to this service.
 We look forward to continuing to serve you.